-But even more clever than wise, and smarter than intelligent, Lilila knew that 'wonder brothers' Grim and/or Dral would have work some heavy duty magic.
-Or, perhaps, it was their black magic under the control of demons that enabled his fellow Primtonians and others to become so comfortable and happy, only to now be set up to become painful, miserable and dead.
+Lilila knew that 'wonder brothers' Grim and/or Dral would have to work some 'angelic magic' to restore her home and life to its high standard of living.
+Or, she pondered, perhaps, it was Grim and Dral's black magic under the control of demons that enabled their fellow Primtonians, often at the expense of 'barbarians' from elsewhere, to become so comfortable and happy.
+Lilila considered that there was a moral accountability to it all.
+Maybe Primtonians had been set up to know comfort and security so they could experience even more intensely pain, misery and terror.
 In any case, the final trial to see if Grim and Dral were angels or demons would come very, very soon.
 With a congregation of commoners on hand to elevate Lilila and her sister Rihi to queens again.
-Or a mob that would burn them at the stake along with the two down-trodden losers who had cheated their way to becoming temporary 'winners' in the battle between mortals and Fate.
+Or, perhaps, a mob that would burn them at the stake along with the two down-trodden losers who had cheated their way to becoming temporary 'winners' in the battle between mortals and Fate.